They come from Sweden, but don't have as many fans as their musical colleagues from Mando Diao.

 Annie: Another question: Some people say you have had huge mental problems while the production of your last album.
 In how far has this crises influenced your way of writing and the recording process?

-I think very much.
+John: I think very much.
 It doesn't matter in which mental or emotional state we are, it will always influence us.
 But at the same time we don't want to analyse these things.
 We just want to go with the flow, as long as there is one, even if we feel bad.
 Thank God we've always been playing music.
 We just want to be open towards our creativity and to record as many good songs as possible.
 It's always good if you can transfor something bad into something good, for example if you go trough a hard time and can make something positive out of it.
 That's how it was with this album.
 We have transformed something really bad into a fantastic album.

 Ossi: That's the good thing about being and artist, writer or musician.
 You can just transform bad experiences into something good by being creative.
 That's also the reason why I can't imagine sitting in an office, fill in forms and stuff like that; stuff where you're working on things that already exist.